use-go/go-plugins/micro/access/README.md

-# Allow Plugin
+# Access Plugin

-The allow plugin is a plugin for micro which allows the services that can be used via the /rpc HTTP endpoint.
+The access plugin is a plugin for micro which accesss the services that can be used via the /rpc HTTP endpoint.

 ## Usage